 The rugged island of Borneo is home to dense ancient rainforest, wild orangutans and leopards, and incredible beaches.
 It’s a fantastic destination for intrepid families to explore and those that do venture here often head to Sabah.
-However, in this Asia Interview Nic&Cam takes us to opposite side of the island to Sarawak, and provide us with the low down on travelling to Kuching with kids.

 1. Tell us a bit about yourselves.
 Where are you from and how often do you travel as a family?
 How old are your children?